-- process monitoring.
+d) The MIS will allow the project to enter the Annual Work Plan and Budget (AWPB) to enable process monitoring.
 This interface should facilitate the user to create activities for the current year and go back in previous years.

-- e) The following project information will be accessible at all times.
+e) The following project information will be accessible at all times.

 - Project description

 - Project's objectives

 - Implementation partners

 - Locations of implementation

 - Timelines

 - Project activities (and % of accomplishments)

 - Budgets (% of spending)

 - The dashboard is a "real-time" user interface showing graphical and tabular information of multiple data sets.
 Dashboards allow users to appreciate a situation at a glance and aids in making informed decisions.
-The way in which data are presented directly affects how they are understood and interpreted / consequently the decisions that are made as a result of the data.
+The way in which data are presented directly affects how they are understood and interpreted / consequently the decisions that are made because of the data.

-- f) The kind of data that can be represented in the dashboard includes:
+f) The kind of data that can be represented in the dashboard includes:

 - Activity/indicator completion rates

 - Budget expenditures

 - Information disaggregated by localities (map views)

 - Timelines, etc.

-- g) Notifications/Alerts

-- For each type of events (e.g., incoming deadlines, new data input, requests, etc.) the user will receive notifications/alerts of said events within the MIS and via e-mail either:
+g) Notifications/Alerts For each type of events (e.g., incoming deadlines, new data input, requests, etc.) the user will receive notifications/alerts of said events within the MIS and via e-mail either:

-- As the event is created

-- Daily / Weekly/ Monthly/Quarterly updates.
+- As the event is created - Daily / Weekly/ Monthly/Quarterly updates.

-- When an alert generated and in what form and frequency will be decided in consultation with users /clients.
+When an alert generated and in what form and frequency will be decided in consultation with users/clients.

-- h) Change Tracking

-- The system records actions of users such as creating data, removing data, data entry, data validation, etc. (e.g., latest update to an open quarterly report).
+h) Change Tracking The system records actions of users such as creating data, removing data, data entry, data validation, etc. (e.g., latest update to an open quarterly report).
 The system records the name of the user, the date and time of change, actions made, code of items altered.
 This function is crucial to monitor the ME&IE processes.

-- i) Key Principles
+i) Key Principles

-- The system provides Excel-like functionality including filtering/sorting columns (reducing data-entry and increasing ease-of-use).

-- The data entry and validation of plans and different reports are linked to user profiles

-- The system displays an error message when not able to save the data.

-- For all operations, the system keeps an audit trail with the user, date and time of the operation.
+- The system provides Excel-like functionality including filtering/sorting columns (reducing data-entry and increasing ease-of-use). - The data entry and validation of plans and different reports are linked to user profiles - The system displays an error message when not able to save the data. - For all operations, the system keeps an audit trail with the user, date and time of the operation.

+ME&IE Consultants will carry out all activities subject to the timely availability of the primary project data, as well as the availability of resources/funds.